Razer Naga V2 Pro Mouse Review

 Mouse Compatibility

-The Razer Naga V2 Pro is fully compatible with both Windows and macOS, but the software doesn't work on macOS.
+The Razer Naga V2 Pro is fully compatible with both Windows and macOS.
+The macOS software is only available for compatible Macs with Apple Silicon.